lusdesign/pingCGI/docs/index.rst

 Usage
 -----

-Open the script in a web-browser with the following parameters
+Open the script in a web-browser with the following parameters:

 > ping.cgi?google.de

 or

 > ping.cgi?host=google.de&count=2

-    *note: the script-execution is equal to "ping -c 2 google.de"* *Feel free to set the count to everything you want*
+*note: the script-execution is equal to "ping -c 2 google.de"* Feel free to set the count to everything you want